aaronpecoraro/Lesson-5/README.md

-# Design Lesson 3 Sample Project
+# Design Lesson 4 Sample Project

-This is the third lesson in the front end course.
-Though there are a lot of files in place right now, such as CSS and JavaScript, we're not going to get to those until much later in the course.

-Right here, we are going to learn about common HTML tags and how to work from the content out.
-We're going to put the content in its proper tags and then build out our sections in a basic way.

-I have also include an .ai file of the site we'll be designing, which took a whopping 15 to do.
-It's in the `_source-files` directory.
+Introducing CSS.
+We'll go over a variety of concepts before we learn how to put a website together.